aucad/aml-networks/readme.md

 </pre>

 * The input is NIDS data and the validator is configured to know the applicable domain constraints.
-* One experiment run repeats 5 times, for different disjoint partitions of the input data, using 5-folds cross-validation.
+* One experiment run repeats 5 times, for different disjoint partitions of the input data.
 * Various metrics are recorded: classifier accuracy, evasions before and after validators, time, etc.

 <br/>